Kareem Abdul-Jabbar

-Kareem Abdul-Jabbar (Note: /kəˈriːm æbˈduːl dʒəˈbɑːr/ kə-REEM-_-ab-DOOL-_-jə-BAR) (born Ferdinand Lewis Alcindor Jr., (Note: /ælˈsɪndər/ al-SIN-dər) April 16, 1947) is an American former basketball player.
-He played professionally for 20 seasons for the Milwaukee Bucks and Los Angeles Lakers in the National Basketball Association (NBA), and played college basketball for the UCLA Bruins as a center.
+Kareem Abdul-Jabbar (Note: /kəˈriːm æbˈduːl dʒəˈbɑːr/ kə-REEM-_-ab-DOOL-_-jə-BAR) (born Ferdinand Lewis Alcindor Jr., (Note: /ælˈsɪndər/ al-SIN-dər) April 16, 1947) is an American former professional basketball player who was a center for 20 seasons in the National Basketball Association (NBA) with the Milwaukee Bucks and Los Angeles Lakers.
+He played college basketball for the UCLA Bruins.
 A member of the Naismith Memorial Basketball Hall of Fame, Abdul-Jabbar won a record six NBA Most Valuable Player (MVP) awards.
 He was a 19-time NBA All-Star, a 15-time All-NBA Team member, and an 11-time NBA All-Defensive Team selection.
 He was a member of six NBA championship teams as a player and two more as an assistant coach, and was twice voted the NBA Finals MVP.
 He was named to three NBA anniversary teams (35th, 50th, and 75th).
-Widely regarded as one of the greatest players of all time, Abdul-Jabbar broke the NBA's career scoring record in 1984, and held it until LeBron James surpassed him in 2023.
+Widely regarded as one of the greatest players of all time, Abdul-Jabbar broke the NBA's career scoring record in 1984, and held it until 2023.

 Abdul-Jabbar was known as Lew Alcindor when he played at Power Memorial, a private Catholic high school in New York City, where he led their team to 71 consecutive wins.
-He played college basketball for the UCLA Bruins, winning three consecutive national championships under head coach John Wooden.
-Alcindor was a record three-time most outstanding player of the NCAA tournament.
+He played college basketball for the UCLA Bruins, winning three consecutive national championships.
+Abdul-Jabbar was a record three-time most outstanding player of the NCAA tournament.
 Drafted with the first overall pick by the one-season-old Milwaukee Bucks franchise in the 1969 NBA draft, he spent six seasons with the team.
 After leading the Bucks to their first NBA championship at age 24 in 1971, he took the Muslim name Kareem Abdul-Jabbar.
 Using his trademark skyhook shot, he established himself as one of the league's top scorers.
 In 1975, he was traded to the Lakers, with whom he played the final 14 seasons of his career, during which time the team won five NBA championships.
 Abdul-Jabbar's contributions were a key component in the Showtime era of Lakers basketball.
-Over his 20-year NBA career, his teams reached the playoffs 18 times, got past the first round 14 times, and reached the NBA Finals ten times.
+Over his 20-year NBA career, his teams reached the playoffs 18 times and reached the NBA Finals ten times.